goodmami/pe/docs/guides/toml-dates.md

 # Parsing Dates in TOML

 This guide explains how one could parse date and time values in [TOML] documents.
-Here are some examples:
+Here are some examples of dates and times:

     1979-05-27T00:32:00-07:00  # most specific: date, time, timezone offset 1979-05-27T07:32:00        # no timezone offset